 At this time one of the high points in the conduct of operations in northern waters was reached on 12 November, when Tirpitz was finally sunk at its moorings by RAF bombers in 'Catechism', so removing the last major threat to the Arctic convoys from a German surface warship.

 Under these circumstances, therefore, it was somewhat paradoxical that JW.62 and RA.62, which were the first two Arctic convoys to be despatched after the destruction of Tirpitz, met stronger opposition than their immediate predecessors.
-The JW.52 convoy of 30 laden ships (including two escorts) departed Loch Ewe on 29 November with the 8th and 20th Escort Groups including include the destroyers Keppel, Beagle, Bulldog and Westcott, sloops Cygnet, Lapwing and Lark, and corvettes Allington Castle, Bamborough Castle and the Free Norwegian Tunsberg Castle and Eglantine which were being transferred to Murmansk.
+The JW.52 convoy of 30 laden ships (including two escorts) departed Loch Ewe on 29 November with the 8th and 20th Escort Groups including include the destroyers Keppel, Beagle, Bulldog and Westcott, the sloops Cygnet, Lapwing and Lark, and the corvettes Allington Castle, Bamborough Castle and Free Norwegian Tunsberg Castle and Eglantine which were being transferred to Murmansk.
 The RA.62 convoy comprised 28 unladen ships and departed the Kola inlet on 10 December with the same escort forces.

 The strength of the opposition was a result of the fact that the Germans had managed, after an interval of two years, to send two Gruppen, each comprising some 35 Junkers Ju 88 torpedo bombers, back to northern Norway, and had also stationed nearly 20 U-boats in the Barents Sea.
 As additional support groups and carrier air escorts had again been provided, however, the German reinforcements made little difference to the outcome of this double operation.